-Both Cambridgeshire and Huntingdonshire Archives are now closed to the public.
-Staff are working on cleaning and packaging our archives in preparation for the move of Cambridgeshire Archives to Ely, and will not be able to carry out research enquiries or deliver outreach and education events.
-We are currently not accepting most deposits of records.
+Cambridgeshire Archives is currently closed to the public while staff work on cleaning and packaging our records in preparation for the move to Ely.
+We are unable to carry out research enquiries or deliver outreach and education events during the closure period and we are currently not accepting most deposits of records.

 New home in Ely for Cambridgeshire Archives

 The County Council has for some time been working to secure new premises, following an inspection by the National Archives which found that the current archives accommodation in the basement of Shire Hall is no longer fit for purpose.